CAPITAL LEAGUE 2026

 Throughout the season, there are some non-game weekends.
 Games may also be postponed or cancelled due to wet weather, so keep an eye on the Capital Football website, and your team's group chat on game days.

-Game information such as fixtures, results, and ladders can be found on the Dribl website.
+Game information such as fixtures, results, and ladders can be found on the Dribl website and app.
 We recommend you also download the Dribl app for quick and easy access to your team's info!

 Team communications